Short Term Innovative Pedagogy Proposal Guidelines

 - brief explanation of the potential for broader institutional impact (i.e., how might sharing insights from this particular (re)design contribute to curricular renewal and innovations in teaching and learning elsewhere around the college?)

-- Submission of proposals: Proposals should be submitted electronically to Margaret Imber (firstname.lastname@example.org) the Short Term Curricular Innovation Project Coordinator; submissions can be in any format (Word, PDF, etc) and are due by the end of October, 2017 unless another deadline is determined by the potential instructor(s) and the Project Coordinator.
+- Submission of proposals: Proposals should be submitted electronically to Margaret Imber (firstname.lastname@example.org) the Short Term Curricular Innovation Project Coordinator; submissions can be in any format (Word, PDF, etc) and are due by November 15, 2018 unless another deadline is determined by the potential instructor(s) and the Project Coordinator.

 - Review of Proposed Courses: Proposals are reviewed by the Short Term Curricular Innovation Project Coordinator and the Office of the VPAA/DOF, in consultation with the Faculty Commons for Teaching and Learning.